 Over half of women who menstruate experience period pain (dysmenorrhea) for one to two days every month.
-Even though period pain can mean headaches or general discomfort, the pain is typically caused by menstrual cramps.
+And even though period pain can mean headaches or general discomfort, the pain is typically caused by menstrual cramps.

-Menstrual cramps occur when your uterus contracts to shed the uterine lining.
+Menstrual cramps happen when your uterus contracts to shed its lining, also known as the uterine lining.
 This can cause pain in your stomach, lower back, groin or upper thighs.
 Previously, we talked about when it makes sense to see a doctor for menstrual cramps.
-Here, we talk about what might be causing your period pain and provide 13 home remedies you can try to stop it.
+Here, we’ll talk about what might be causing your period pain and offer 13 home remedies you can try to improve it.

 What causes period pain?

-If you experience chronic painful periods, it’s only natural to wonder why.
+There can be many reasons for period pain, and if you experience chronic painful periods, it’s only natural to wonder why.
 Maybe you’re the only woman in your family who gets severe cramps.
-Maybe your painful periods didn’t start until your twenties.
+Maybe your painful periods didn’t start until your 20s.
 Whatever your situation, a doctor can help you understand why you get painful cramps every month.
 Some of the most common causes of painful periods are:

-Also known as premenstrual syndrome, PMS affects 90 percent of menstruating women.
+Also known as premenstrual syndrome, PMS affects 90% of menstruating women.
 PMS starts a few days before your period begins and continues into the first day or two of menstruation.
 Doctors think PMS is caused by estrogen and progesterone levels dipping before the beginning of each period.
-PMS has many symptoms including fatigue, irritability and menstrual cramps.
+PMS has many symptoms, including fatigue, irritability and menstrual cramps.

-Premenstrual dysphoric disorder is a more severe form of PMS that affects about five percent of menstruating women.
-Doctors aren’t sure what causes PMDD, but women with high levels of stress, depression, or a family history of depression are more likely to experience it.
-Symptoms of PMDD are similar to PMS but more intense, including more painful cramps.
+Premenstrual dysphoric disorder is a more severe form of PMS that affects about 5% of menstruating women.
+Doctors aren’t sure what causes PMDD, but women with high levels of stress, depression or a family history of depression are more likely to experience it.
+Symptoms of PMDD are similar to PMS, but more intense, including more painful cramps.

-Uterine fibroids are benign growths that may develop in the uterine lining.
+Uterine fibroids are benign growths that may develop in the lining of the uterus.
 They can be so small that it’s impossible to see them with the naked eye, or big enough to change the shape of your uterus.
 They usually appear during childbearing years and often shrink or go away completely after menopause.

-Doctors can’t be sure who’ll develop uterine fibroids, but certain factors can increase one’s risk.
+Doctors can’t be sure who will develop uterine fibroids, but certain factors can increase one’s risk.
 These include age, African American ancestry, having a family history of fibroids and being overweight.

 Since fibroids grow in the uterine lining, they can cause heavy periods and painful menstrual cramps.

 When the uterus and ovaries become infected, this is called pelvic inflammatory disease (PID).
 The infection usually begins when bacteria from a sexually transmitted infection (STI) makes its way to the reproductive organs.
-PID can also occur following a surgical procedure.
-While many women experience no symptoms of PID, for some it can cause painful cramps.
+PID can also happen following a surgical procedure.
+While many women experience no symptoms of PID, it can cause painful cramps for some people.

 The uterine lining, also known as the endometrium, grows inside the uterus.
 But if you have endometriosis, your endometrium grows outside the uterus, usually in other parts of your reproductive organs like the ovaries or fallopian tubes.
 When your body tries to shed uterine tissue during your period, the endometrium growing outside the uterus has nowhere to go.
 It can become trapped in the body.
 This can cause painful cramps, heavy bleeding, irritation and inflammation.
-Luckily, most cases of endometriosis can be well managed with medicines and procedures.
+With advances in medicine, most cases of endometriosis can be well managed with medications and procedures.

-This is a treatable condition where the endometrium grows into the muscle wall of the uterus.
+Adenomyosis is a treatable condition where the endometrium grows into the muscle wall of the uterus.
 The endometrium can affect the entire uterus muscle, but it usually affects one spot.
-Adenomyosis is a benign condition, but it can cause severe cramps.
+Adenomyosis is a manageable condition, but it can cause severe cramps.
 Doctors aren’t sure exactly what causes adenomyosis, but women who’ve had children or undergone uterine surgery have a higher risk of developing it.

-Dealing with cramps every month can be as frustrating as it is painful.
-Luckily, there are a many remedies that might help you relieve period cramps.
+Dealing with menstrual cramps every month can be as frustrating as it is painful.
+The good news is there are many remedies that might help you relieve period cramps.
 It’s important to remember that these techniques won’t always work, especially for chronic conditions, but they can offer relief for mild to moderate period pain.